ipmb/gr-harvest-helper/README.md

 # Install the development version
 - Get the code:
-  - Either clone this repo (`git clone git@github.com:GreyRook/gr-harvest-helper.git`)
+  - Either clone this repo (`git clone git@github.com:ipmb/gr-harvest-helper.git`)
-  - Or download as a zip and unzip it (`https://github.com/GreyRook/gr-harvest-helper/archive/master.zip`)
+  - Or download as a zip and unzip it (`https://github.com/ipmb/gr-harvest-helper/archive/master.zip`)
 - Go to Chrome's extensions page (`chrome://extensions/`)
 - Disable the Chrome Store version of this extension (if installed)
 - Enable developer mode via the toggle in the top right
 - Click on "Load unpacked" (top left button) and choose the folder of the cloned repo

+# New Maintainer

+This extension was created by [Grey Rook GmbH](https://www.greyrook.com/) and is no longer maintained.
+[Lincoln Loop](https://lincolnloop.com) forked the code to add GitHub support and make it compatible with current Chrome Web Store requirements.